lukaspalkovic/DCS_wiki/Connector-description-and-pins-assignment.md

 | 4 | GND |

 **ETHERNET**

+- compatible with standard 16 pin / 0.5mm pitch FPC cables
+- to be able to connect Jetson to network via standard ethernet cable, use aepilot1_ethernet_expansion_board
+- power to this connector is not protected against overcurrent.

 | pin | function |
 | ------ | ------ |
 | 1 | GBE_B3_P |